As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 The stage is called ‘feathering’.
-The feathers start at the tail then grown on the legs and stomach area.
+The feathers start at the tail then grow on the legs and stomach area.

 Gradually, the rest of the areas will grow flat, long locks with the new hair being longer and darker than light puppy fur.

 Instead of the puppy shedding his fur, the adult hair often grows on top of the fluff.

 Even as the adulthood hair catches on, some Goldens will still have fur variations on their skin.

 Why Do Some Golden Puppies Lack the Fluff?

 While a large majority of Golden retriever puppies have fluffy coats in their younger years, some just don’t.

 If you have visited a rescue or a breeding center, you have probably noticed this.